Last Updated on

 Want to visit the Sahara desert in Morocco, but prefer to avoid organised tours?
-This how-guide may help.
-It’s based entirely on my own experiences and the research I did for my own trip in March 2012.
+This how-to guide may help.
+It’s based entirely on my own experiences and the research I did for my own trip a few years ago.
 Although the prices may have changed slightly since then, I believe most other details remain the same.

-There are lots of package holidays and tours available to take tourists from Marrakech or Fes to the desert, like those offered by The Adventure Company.
-These are a great way to get to the desert with an experienced guide and without the need to organise too much yourself.
-However, if, like me, you prefer the freedom of independent travel to the organised structure of a tour, then a DIY trip to the desert is entirely possible, even if the internet seems to suggest it isn’t.
+There are lots of package holidays and tours available to take tourists from Marrakech or Fes to the desert, which can be a great way to get to the desert with an experienced guide and without the need to organise too much yourself.
+However, if you want to visit the Sahara on a budget, or you simply prefer the freedom of independent travel to the organised structure of a tour, then a DIY trip to the desert is entirely possible, even if the internet seems to suggest it isn’t.
 It is also a cheaper option and offers a great deal more choice.
-I travelled to Erg Chebbi from Marrakech in March 2012; in this post I’ve tried to put together in one place all the information I had to trawl the web for while I was planning my DIY desert trip, along with everything I wish someone had told me before I left, in the hope that it will assist others in making similar plans.

-- Erfoud (biggest nearby town) – 60km away
+- Erfoud (the biggest nearby town) – 60km away

 - Rissani – 40km away